 Nevertheless, business owners would still be wise to take precautions to ensure that they are maintaining a safe environment not only for their workers, as mandated by the Occupational Safety and Health Administration (OSHA), but also for their customers who have come to expect businesses to use COVID-19 “best practices” and mitigation strategies.

-So, what are the COVID-19 “best practices” and mitigation strategies for today?
+So, what are the COVID-19 “best practices” and mitigation strategies?
 Here are a few that your business should consider:

 One final note is worth making.
 Many businesses have recently enacted vaccine mandates for workers, with some going even further and requiring proof of vaccination in order to enter a business.
 Given the novelty of the COVID-19 vaccine, vaccine mandates have become somewhat controversial, and their future is uncertain.
 There have been some legal challenges to vaccine mandates, and these challenges will continue to play out in court.